Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

    - type: p
      value: Do you feel like you waste too much time working on administrative tasks?
    - type: h3
-     value: pullReceipt automates the processing your incoming invoices.
+     value: pullReceipt automates the processing your of incoming invoices.
    - type: div
      class: row sequence-container
      value: "